pluralsight/guides/published/python/creating-interactive-charts-with-python-pygal/article.md

 b_chart = pygal.Bar()
 b_chart.title = "Destiny Kill/Death Ratio"
 ```
 Now we can start adding in our data.
 I need 3 bars, one for each player.
-To accomplish this, i'll need to use ```add``` followed by a title and some values.
+To accomplish this, I'll need to use ```add``` followed by a title and some values.
 ```
 import pygal
 b_chart = pygal.Bar()